top of page

 HBIU Transfer of Credits Policy

-Each course being considered must meet or exceed the outcomes assessments for the requested for life experience credit
+Each course being considered must meet or exceed the outcomes assessments for the requested life experience credit

 HBIU students may request transfer credits as follows: